 More invasive tests for prostatitis include:

 Prostatitis treatments vary depending on the cause and type.
-Asymptomatic inflammatory prostatitis doesn’t require treatment.
+Nonbacterial prostatitis doesn’t require treatment.

 For chronic pelvic pain syndrome (CPPS), your healthcare provider may use a system called UPOINT to classify symptoms into six categories.
 Your provider uses multiple treatments at the same time to treat only the symptoms you’re experiencing.

-Approximately 80% of men with CPPS improve with the UPOINT system.
+Approximately 80% of people with CPPS improve with the UPOINT system.
 The system focuses on these symptoms and treatments:

 Antibiotics can kill bacteria that cause bacterial types of prostatitis.
-Men with acute bacterial prostatitis may need 14 to 30 days of antibiotics, starting with IV antibiotics in the hospital.
-Rarely, men need surgery to drain an abscess on the prostate.
+People with acute bacterial prostatitis may need 14 to 30 days of antibiotics.
+Some people need antibiotics through an IV (into your vein) in a hospital.
+Surgery to drain an abscess on your prostate may be necessary, but this is rare.

 You should call your healthcare provider if you experience: